Dofus: Critical reception

+Following the release of Dofus 3.0, the game received the award for Best Game as a Service at the 2025 Pégases Awards.

 Animated series

 In 2013 an animated series entitled Dofus aux trésors de Kérubim (English: Dofus: The Treasures of Kerubim) based upon the game began airing on France 3.
 The series is set 200 years before the beginning of the MMORPG and follows the character of Kerubim throughout various points in his life.
 The premise has Kerubim narrating several of his adventures to his adopted son Joris and their housekeeper Simone.
 Dofus consists of 52 episodes, each running 13 minutes apiece.
 The movie Dofus Book I: Julith was released on February 3, 2016.
 An English dub of the series debuted in the United States on VRV in November 2017.
 It was removed in late-2019.